 - Sunset Cruise on the Douro: A number of companies run ~1 hour excursions under the 6 bridges of the Douro River in Porto for about 10 € per person.
 Time your Douro cruise to coincide with the sunset in Porto for extra-special views.

 3 Days in Porto: Day 3 (Morning) - Enjoy Magnificent Vistas While Getting Some Exercise

 - Climb Torre dos Clérigos: On Sunday, many shops and attractions in Porto are closed but you can still climb the iconic tower at Clérigos Church.
 Catch your breath while steeping in the amazing views over Porto.

 - Final Stop at the Jardins do Palácio de Cristal do Porto: Walk from Torre dos Clérigos to the Crystal Palace in Porto which boasts unparalleled views over the Douro River.

-We hope you've enjoyed our recommendations for a 3-day weekend city break itinerary in Porto, Portugal.
-Be sure to stop back after your trip to Porto and leave a comment with your favorite finds.
+We hope you've enjoyed our recommendations for a 3-day trip to Porto, Portugal.
+If you have even less time and want to see even more, check out this post on spending two days in Porto with a side trip to the Douro Valley.
+Be sure to stop back after your travels to Porto and leave a comment with your favorite finds.

 3-Day Weekend Porto Trip Dates: Friday September 20 - Sunday September 22, 2013